joomla/jissues/Documentation/Development/CLI-application.md

 ## CLI - Command Line Application

-The script is located at `/bin/jtracker`, which is a symlink to `/cli/tracker.php` created for convenience.
-It is meant to be executed on the computers [command line interface](https://en.wikipedia.org/wiki/Command-line_interface).
+The script is located at `/bin/jtracker` and is meant to be executed on the computers [command line interface](https://en.wikipedia.org/wiki/Command-line_interface).

 This script will do: